crystalpendergrass/ReservationV3/README.md

 # ReservationV3

 Detailed documentation can be found in proj3-document-cp.docx.
+Wireframes from application done in Balsamiq Mockups.

 Detailed project requirements can be in Columbus Agency for Regional Travel v3.docx.

 The purpose of this assignment is to design and implement a Visual Basic program that uses a GUI with arrays and files to allow for data validation and multiple data entry.